utat-ss/HERON-systems-docs/README.md

 * Hosting Qual Checklists for each subsystem as word docs in qual-checklists/

 # Help us help you!
-For inquiries or suggestions, contact Dylan Vogel and Gabe Sher on Slack
+For inquiries or suggestions, contact Dylan Vogel and Gabe Sher on Slack.
+Again: we love feedback! <3